loresoft/MongoDB.Messaging/README.md

 Queue names must be alphanumeric, without spaces or symbols.

-It is a good practice to suffix the queue name with `Queue`
+It is a good practice to suffix the queue name with `Queue`.

 #### Message

 A message is the high level object that is a generic definition of a messages.
 The message contains processing level information.
-The message object automatically created and updated by the Fluent API and should not be used directly by the publisher or subscriber.
+The message object is automatically created and updated by the Fluent API and should not be updated directly by the publisher or subscriber.

 #### Data

-Data is the user defined information to be passed with the message.
-Use data to pass what every information you need to process the message.
+Data is the message payload to be processed with the message.
+Use data to pass information you need to process the message.

 The data object must be serializable by MongoDB driver.

 It is a good practice to have one queue per data object being passed to limit confusion and to maintain simplicity when subscribing to the queue.

+#### Publish

+Publishing a message adds the message with the corresponding data to a queue for processing.

+#### Subscribe

+In order to process a message on a queue, an application needs to subscribe to a queue.
+There can be many subscribers to a queue to scale the load across processes.
+A subscriber and also set the worker count to scale the number of processing threads for that subscriber.

+The framework ensures that only one subscriber can process a messages.

 ## Queue Configuration